Skip to content

 Watch this 1-minute video first

-You already know that green tea is a great-tasting and relaxing beverage with numerous health benefits, but can the same be said about eating the tea leaves rather than steeping them into a drink?
+You already know that green tea is a great-tasting, relaxing beverage with numerous health benefits, but can the same be said about eating the tea leaves rather than steeping them into a drink?

 What Are the Risks of Eating Green Tea Leaves?

-There are very few risks associated with eating green tea leaves, but the main risk is excess consumption of caffeine.
+Few risks are associated with eating green tea leaves, but the main risk is excess caffeine consumption.

-Tea leaves contain slightly more caffeine than brewed tea, and it is easier to consume more of it in a shorter amount of time.
-As always, you should read nutrition labels for serving sizes and caffeine content.
+Tea leaves contain slightly more caffeine than brewed tea, and it is also easy to consume a lot in a short period of time .
+As always, you should read the nutrition labels for serving sizes and caffeine content.

-Read more about comprehensive article I wrote about green tea and caffeine here.
+Read more about the comprehensive article I wrote about green tea and caffeine here.

 too much green tea